Codecademy/docs/content/pillow/concepts/image/terms/resize/resize.md

   - 'paths/data-science-foundations'
 ---

 In Pillow, the **`.resize()`** method is used to change the size of an image.
-Pillow is a widely used Python library for image processing and manipulation, supporting formats such as JPEG, PNG, PPM, TIFF, GIF, and BMP It can be easily installed on a local PC using `pip`.
+Pillow is a widely used Python library for image processing and manipulation, supporting formats such as JPEG, PNG, PPM, TIFF, GIF, and BMP It can be easily installed on a local PC using [pip](https://www.codecademy.com/resources/docs/python/pip).

 ## Syntax